 WAYS TO SUPPORT

-Noé by making a financial donation using your credit or debit card.
+Noé by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 From ancient civilizations to modern cities, colorful traditions advance a vibrant culture

 Colorful and joyful fiestas provide a staple of life in Mexico to celebrate everything from patron saints to national holidays to guitar music.
 Today's traditions blend Spanish influence since the 1500s with the heritage of ancient civilizations that flourished in Mexico for thousands of years prior.

 Sunny beaches and turquoise waters of Baja California and Cancún bring thousands of tourists each year.
 And amid a combination of historic and modern architecture, Mexico City's 20 million residents make it one of the most populated urban centers in the world.

 At the heart of every Mexican city lies the zócalo, or central public square, that invites community interaction.
 In contrast, plastered walls often surround affluent homes to provide protection and symbolize the importance of family in Mexican society.